Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical

-To verify these claims, we simulate FMR experiments in fcc Co bulk by calculating the imaginary part of the transverse magnetic susceptibility as a function of the frequency $\omega$.
-In Fig.~\ref{fig:alpha}a, we present the obtained spectra for different values of the broadening $\eta$, in the presence of the spin-orbit interaction.
+To verify this claim, we simulate FMR experiments in fcc Co bulk by calculating the imaginary part of the transverse magnetic susceptibility as a function of the frequency $\omega$, in the presence of the spin-orbit interaction.
+In Fig.~\ref{fig:alpha}a, we present the obtained spectra for different values of the broadening $\eta$.
 When a relatively large value of the broadening is used, $\eta=\SI{13.6}{\milli\electronvolt}$ (solid curve), the spectra displays a broad resonance peak, which can be characterized by a value $\alpha=\SI{1.3e-2}{}$, obtained by fitting the linear response data with Eq.~\eqref{chifmr}.
 When the broadening of the energy levels is decreased to $\eta=\SI{4.1}{\milli\electronvolt}$ (dashed curve), the peak shifts and becomes sharper ($\alpha=\SI{3.8e-3}{}$), as one intuitively expects when disorder and/or temperature decreases.
-Notice that the resonance shift is relatively small, with the change of the peak width being the dominant feature.
+Notice that most of the change in $\alpha$ is due to the change in the peak width, while the resonance shift is relatively small.
 This can be viewed as a consequence of the smaller energy overlap between the bands, which decrease possible interband transitions~\cite{Gilmore:2007ev}.
 Surprisingly, by further decreasing the broadening to $\eta=\SI{0.41}{\milli\electronvolt}$ (dotted curve), the peak becomes broader when compared to the previous case, with $\alpha=\SI{5.6e-3}{}$.
 This counter-intuitive result represents a shorter lifetime of the magnetic excitation when the electronic lifetime (mean time between two successive scattering events) $\tau = \eta^{-1}$ becomes longer.

 Obtaining the damping from the FMR curves is computationally demanding, though.
 The response function must be calculated for many frequencies (or magnetic fields) to resolve the peak.
-For the case of low broadenings that require many k-points in the Brillouin zone for a converged result ($\sim1$ billion for $\eta\sim\SI{0.1}{\milli\electronvolt}$), this task becomes prohibitive.
+For the case of low broadenings that require many k-points in the Brillouin zone for a converged result, this task becomes prohibitive.
 In the next section, we provide alternative methods to obtain the Gilbert parameter based on the static limit of the susceptibility, and compare their outcomes with the ones obtained using the resonance approach.